-I know everyone loves this movie and thinks Elvis is funny in it, but it is definitely not one I watch over and over.
-In fact, I had to take Follow That Dream DVD out of the wrapper after 20 years.
+I know everyone loves this movie and thinks Elvis is funny in it, but it is definitely not one I watch over and over although I appreciate it now more than I used to.
 Elvis plays Toby who is out of the army on disability – again playing a guy out of the army.
 Toby and his dad and the orphans run out of gas on a Florida Highway and homestead right there on the beach, and a mob run casino moves in next to them.
 Mayhem ensues.
 Ann Helm and Joanna Moore costar.
 Although I’m not fan of this movie, I would still like to go to see where they filmed it in Florida.

 * KID GALAHAD 1962

-This is another one of my favorites that doesn’t get much publicity and no one hardly ever talks about.
+This is my fourth favorite Elvis Movie that doesn’t get much publicity and no one hardly ever talks about.
 Kid Galahad is a remake of a Bette Davis and Humphrey Bogart movie from 1937.
 This is a very good dramatic movie with a real story line and some Elvis songs – not as few songs and as serious as Wild in the Country but less songs and less ‘fun’ than Blue Hawaii.
 Elvis plays Walter who (shocker!) is just out of the army and returns to his birthplace looking for work.
 Walter ends up a boxer working for a promoter Willy (played by Gig Young) who is in debt to the mob from gambling.
 Walter falls in love with Willy’s sister (played by Joan Blackman).
-Charles Bronson plays Walter’s trainer, and Ed Asner makes is screen debut as the Assistant District Attorney.
+Charles Bronson plays Walter’s trainer, and Ed Asner makes his screen debut as the Assistant District Attorney.
 (Ed Asner also appears a cop in Elvis’ last movie Change of Habit.)
-This is the last of Elvis’ movies that had an actual story line until his last movies in 1968 and 1969.
+I met Michael Dante, who plays Joey Walter’s boxer friend, at Elvis Week when he signed his memoir for me – great guy!
+This is the last of Elvis’ movies that had an actual storyline until his last movies in 1968 and 1969.
 After Kid Galahad for the next 15 films, Elvis would pretty much that same goofy wisecracking playboy he played in GI Blues – but almost half of those are ones I watch repeatedly.

 * GIRLS GIRLS GIRLS 1962

-Another one of my favorites.
-In fact, Girls Girls Girls, Kid Galahad and Blue Hawaii are all really tied for my fifth favorite – one edges out the other depending on my mood that day.
+My seventh favorite Elvis Movie.
 In Girls Girls Girls, Elvis plays a fisherman and a singer.
 His passion is boating, so he makes money as a singer to buy a boat.
 Although it is not one of my favorite songs, Elvis’ performance of “Return to Sender” is one of my favorite movie song performances I think because Elvis looks SO DARN GOOD!
 In fact in this entire movie, Elvis looks even more amazing than usual with that fisherman’s cap, popped collar and rolling up sleeves.
 Sigh!
 Elvis’ hair is now dyed jet black in Girls Girls Girls and will remain that way.
 Laurel Goodwin (who I didn’t meet but got to see talk on the panel during Elvis Week) and Stella Stevens costar.
 This is Elvis’ second movie filmed in Hawaii.